Team-Cartographer/SUITS-2024-LMCC/README.md

 ./start.sh
 ```

-This will install all dependencies for NodeJS and Python, and start both the LMCC Frontend and Backend Servers.
+This will install all dependencies for NodeJS and Python, and start both the LMCC Frontend and Backend Servers, and configure the app with your IP TSS Server (please make sure you have that available)

 If you would like to open the 3 pages (SUITS TSS Server, LMCC Frontend, LMCC Backend), do the script with the `--open` argument: